Higher education and tertiary vocational education in Norway

 The first and lowest degree you can attain at university or university college in Norway is called a bachelor’s degree (bachelorgrad), and is a three-year degree.
 You can also study certain courses over one academic year (årsstudium).
 A one-year programme gives 60 credits, and can comprise individual courses, be incorporated in a bachelor’s degree, or form the basis for entry to a professional programme in the subject.

-For admission to a one-year programme or bachelor’s studies, you must either have a higher education entrance qualification or be qualified in some other way.
+For admission to a one-year programme or bachelor’s studies, you must either have a higher education entrance qualification from upper secondary school or be qualified in some other way.
 If you have a three-year upper secondary qualification (gymnas) from another Nordic country, you are qualified for admission, and do not need documented proficiency in Norwegian if you had sufficient Norwegian, Swedish or Danish teaching in your home country.
 You do not require documented proficiency in English.
 Applicants with a foreign education qualification from a non-Nordic country must prove their proficiency in both English and Norwegian.

 Master’s degrees in Norway